 The Wallerville Water Association, Inc. works around the clock to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.

-Note: Consumer Confidence Report will not be automatically mailed to customers.
-Please send written request or visit or website @ [Wattervillewater.myruralwater.com](http://Wattervillewater.myruralwater.com).
+Note: Consumer Confidence Report will not be automatically mailed to customers, however they are available upon request.
+Please send written request or visit our website @ Wallervillewater.myruralwater.com.